Direct Access for Answers to Conjunctive Queries with Aggregation: Introduction

-The remainder of the paper is organized as follows.
+The remainder of the manuscript is organized as follows.
 After preliminary concepts and notation in Section~\ref{sec:prelim}, Section~\ref{sec:direct} defines the challenge of direct access with an underlying order and recalls the state of affairs for ordinary CQs over ordinary databases.
-We present our analysis in Sections~\ref{sec:outside} and~\ref{sec:inside} (as explained in the previous paragraph), and conclude in Section~\ref{sec:conclusions}.
-For space considerations, the proofs are in the Appendix.
+In Section~\ref{sec:outside}, we analyze queries where the aggregation or annotation does not participate in the lexicographic order.
+We study the incorporation of the aggregation and annotation in the order in Section~\ref{sec:inside}, and in Section~\ref{sec:locally-annotated} we study the implication of local annotation (with a general addition and an idempotent addition) on the complexity of direct access.
+We conclude in Section~\ref{sec:conclusions}.